gary918/terraform/SecureMLOps/NetworkSecurityMLOps.md

       - [Use Compute Cluster/Instance in VNet](#use-compute-clusterinstance-in-vnet)
   - [Summary](#summary)
   - [References](#references)
-# Network Security for MLOps Solution on Azure
-After being first highlighted in a paper entitled “Hidden Technical Debt in Machine Learning Systems” in 2015, Machine Learning DevOps (MLOps)'s been growing fast and its market is expected to reach $4 billion by 2025.
-In the meantime, how to secure the MLOps solution is becoming more and more important.

 In this article, we'll talk about how to leverage Azure network security capabilities to protect MLOps solutions.
 ## About MLOps Security
 ### What is MLOps